Skip to main content

 In less than five minutes, you can compare multiple car insurance quotes from Canada's top providers, free of charge.

-8. The bundling effect on your policies
+8. Bundle your policies

 9. Make your payments on time, all the time

 Don’t miss a payment.
 For one, it can lead to NSF fees and overdraft charges.
-Your insurer now has to chase you down for payment, which can increase your rates in the future.
+Secondly, your insurer will have to chase you for payment, which can result in increased rates in the future.
+A missed payment can hurt your credit score, too.

 10. Install winter tires